NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/02 - Overview of Vault Policies/3 02 - Overview of Vault Policies.md

 ## Introduction

-- By default, any users created / assigned to authentication methods doesn’t have any/many capabilities.
+- By default, any users created / assigned to authentication methods doesn't have any/many capabilities.
 Permissions come as a result of authorization in Vault, which is determined by Vault policies.
 - Examples of policies include:
     - Read from secret/
     - Read and write from secret/